nut-tree/website/docs/tutorial-screen/highlight.md

 # highlight

-Especially during development we might want to visually track what happens when executing our script.
+Especially during development, we might want to visually track what happens when executing our script.
 When it comes to image search, it's one thing to see in e.g. the log that we found a match, but a visual indicator would be even better.

 [highlight](https://nut-tree.github.io/apidoc/classes/screen_class.ScreenClass.html#highlight) is exactly this!